catos/wesketch/README.md

 - Eraser tool
 - Fill tool
 - Request pause
-- Player are drawing x times in a row...
 - Next round starts in X seconds: show who the next drawing player is
-- Sound on timer near the end
-- Reset currentDrawingPlayer when end game
-- Show scores in the middle, toggle OK
-- Word does not show when game ends
 - Lenke på ord til søk på google
 - Shortcuts på tools
 - Theme, mørkere bakgrunn